News

 They have always warmly welcomed the Austrian team, so we are trying now to support them and are collecting money to help them rebuild their homes.

-All donations will be directly delivered to Nepal in September 2016 at the latest and handed over to these families by the Institute.
 Already in September 2015 donations were handed over - there was great joy and gratitude.
 Please do not stop to donating money, your help is still greatly appreciated.
 After the working trip is before the working trip!
 Even the smallest donation helps!

 Donation Account: